mndillon/toki-pona-nanpa-linja-n/README.md

 ## Overview
 **nanpa-linja-n** in sitelen pona is written using cartouches.
 The cartouche content is a pure encoding: it defines a unique, reversible mapping from decimal digits (and delimiters such as the decimal point) to designated sitelen pona glyphs and corresponding Latin letters, so the original decimal sequence can be reconstructed exactly.

-This does not introduce any new Toki Pona words or lexicon; it is notation-only.
+This does **NOT** introduce any new Toki Pona words or lexicon; it is notation-only.
 Any “words” discussed below refer only to identifier strings / proper-name labels derived from the cartouche encoding.

 Toki Pona’s vocabulary is small, but not too small.